Common Issues How It Works About OFW Claims Get Support

 I am a community organizer and humanitarian researcher based in Los Angeles, with over 15 years in labor organizing, interfaith advocacy, and frontline service work.

-I hold a certification in Faith-Rooted Community Organizing and have worked in coalition spaces connecting labor justice and interfaith communities across LA.
-My graduate research centered on resistance movements, religion, and the role of faith in collective action.
+I hold a Faith-Rooted Community Organizing certification and have spent years in coalition spaces connecting labor justice and interfaith communities across Los Angeles.

 WJC Founder